 Egg masks are protein-packed and can temporarily fortify hair strands, improving shine and texture.
 While there’s little evidence to suggest they stimulate new growth, eggs provide a boost to the overall health of your existing hair.
 Think of them as a quick protein fix rather than a long-term growth strategy.

-What Not to Expect from Home Remedies for Hair Growth
+What Not to Expect from Home Remedies for Hair Growth?

 Rapid Hair Growth

 Let’s get this out of the way: home treatments for thinning hair are not magic potions.
-The internet might love a good "overnight results" headline, but the truth is hair growth is a slow and steady race.
+The internet might love a good "ovxernight results" headline, but the truth is hair growth is a slow and steady race.
 The average human hair grows about half an inch per month, and no amount of herbal treatments for hair loss is going to turn you into a record-breaker.

 Natural remedies like coconut oil or scalp massages can improve hair health incrementally, but expecting them to give you salon-ready thickness overnight is setting yourself up for disappointment.
 Hair growth takes time, patience, and sometimes a little help from scientifically-proven treatments.